SFCP Child and Adolescent Psychoanalytic Training Program

 • Completion of the second year of the Adult Psychoanalytic didactic curriculum, including the development sequence (taught on Fridays to to second-year adult candidates)

-• Four years of Child/Adult case conference, as taught in the Adult Training Program in collaboration with faculty from the Child/Adolescent Training Program (taught on Fridays, along with the adult candidates)
+• Three years of Child/Adult case conference, as taught in the Adult Training Program in collaboration with faculty from the Child/Adolescent Training Program (taught on Fridays, along with the adult candidates)

 • Four years of didactic classes in Child/Adolescent Training Program (taught on Thursday mornings)